agrc/electrofishing/README.md

 ## Deployment

-1. Publish `maps/MapService.mxd` as `Electrofishing/MapService` (making sure that it is pointed at the correct database)
+1. Publish `maps/MapService.mxd` as `Electrofishing/MapService`
+   1. These are pointed at the staging database and will be mapped to production when published to the prod server.
    1. max number of records returned: 5000
    1. feature access: create, query and update
    1. dynamic workspace referencing the sde database ID: ElectrofishingQuery